sakosy/arch_katas_2021/README.md

 	FF4.2 Number of application instances fall down when the number of requests (users, integrated systems requests) falls down.

-	FF4.3 The Latency in any synchronous requests to any API/Data Store/Message Queue dos not exceeded 20% in 95% percentile in 5 min. intervals.
+	FF4.3 The Latency in any synchronous requests to any API/Data Store/Message Queue does not exceeded 20% from the "normal latency" in 95% percentile in 5 min. intervals.

-	FF4.4 The percentage of invalid responces (http code not equal 200) not exceeded 20% in 95% percentile in 5 min. intervals.
+	FF4.4 The percentage of invalid responces (http code not equal 200) does not exceeded 0.1% in 95% percentile in 5 min. intervals.

 - *How we can measure?*